The Black Stranger: Plot summary

-The story begins with Conan in the Pictish Wilderness in the aftermath of a treacherous act by King Numedides, fleeing native warriors who are now hunting him.
-To escape his pursuers, Conan ascends a nearby crag of rock.
-Suddenly, he sees the Picts inexplicably abandon their chase and turn back.
-Soon, Conan realizes this spot must be considered a forbidden place to the Picts.
-The hill turns out to hold a treasure cave along with the preserved bodies of a pirate captain, Tranicos, and his men.
-Conan's attempt to remove the treasure proves futile, as a demon of mist appears and attempts to strangle him.
-He barely escapes with his life, leaving the treasure undisturbed.
+The story begins with Conan in the Pictish Wilderness, fleeing native warriors who are chasing him.
+To escape, Conan ascends a nearby crag of rock and the Picts inexplicably abandon their chase and turn back.
+Conan realizes this spot must be a forbidden place to the Picts.
+The crag turns out to hold a treasure cave along with the preserved bodies of a pirate captain, Tranicos, and his men.
+When Conan attempts to enter the cave, he feels like he is being choked to death.